vircadia/vircadia-native-core/cmake/ports/webrtc/README.md

 ### Automation

-The [linux](./linux) contains a Makefile and patches to automate the entire process from prerequisits to creating the VCPKG package, tested on Ubuntu 20.04 server, WebRTC version 5387.
-To use it copy the contents to a folder where WebRTC should be built and invoke `make`.
+The [linux](./linux) directory contains a Makefile and patches to automate the entire process from installing prerequisits to creating the VCPKG package, tested on Ubuntu 20.04 server, WebRTC version 5387.
+To use it copy the contents to a folder to where WebRTC should be built and invoke `make`.
 The Makefile has the following parameters:
 * VERSION - the version of webrtc to checkout, this is just the number, will be prefixed with "branch_heads/" for the git checkout command. (default: 5387)
-* DESTDIR - the output directory in which to build the package VCPKG package (default: package) If the process completes succsessfully the VCPKG package will be available under `DESTDIR`(by default directory named package) as `webrtc-<version>-linux.tar.xz`.
-The [patches](./linux/patches) directory contains a directory per version which conatin diff files to apply to `src` folder berfore building.
+* DESTDIR - the output directory in which to build the package VCPKG package (default: package) If the process completes succsessfully the VCPKG package will be available under `DESTDIR` as `webrtc-VERSION-linux.tar.xz`.
+The [patches](./linux/patches) directory contains a directory per version which contain diff files to apply to `src` folder berfore building.
 This way if different changes are required for future versions of WebRTC they can be added there as diff files under appropriate directories.

 ## MacOS - M78